Luojiahong/phase-picker/README.md

 # phase-picker
-A private repository for deep learning & picking algorithms.
+A public repo for developing deep learning & picking algorithms.